-Owl captures net vital data about birds’ migration, environmental health
+Owl captures net vital information on birds’ migration

 Cheboygan — The annual migration of birds of prey brings thousands to the tip of lower Michigan, where the contours of Lakes Huron and Michigan join at the Straits of Mackinac.

 They perch in the trees along the shore to store up energy and wait for southerly winds to create thermal updrafts that will push them over the five-mile stretch of water into the Upper Peninsula.

 This annual event produces great opportunities for researchers to record the numbers and species of birds.

 “By collecting all the data and studying years of research, we can tell how climate change and human activity can affect the birds, their health and activities,” said Ed Price, president of the nonprofit Mackinac Straits Raptor Watch.
 “This information reflects on the health of our planet, which affects us all.”

 The fledgling Mackinac Straits Raptor Watch, a growing group of volunteer birders, holds owl banding and hawk watches in the spring as the birds head back north.
 They head to the other side of the straits in the fall to catch the birds as they head back south for the winter.

 Catching the birds is a bit of an challenge.